langenhagen/explore-with-dmenu/README.md

 - The program `xdg-open` that comes with Ubuntu 18.04 is a prerequisite, if not configured otherwise via .edmrc.
 That may not work with some OSes out of the box No checks happen however.
 On Mac, use `open` instead of `xdg-open`.
-- The program `Konsole` that comes with Ubuntu 18.04 is a prerequisite, if not configured otherwise via .edmrc.
-  No checks happen however.

 ## TODO